zanderarnao/Twitter-Hate-Speech/README.md

-# hw09
+# An Analysis of Hate Speech on Twitter

-### For this homework assignment, you will need the following libraries:
+### For this report, you will need the following libraries:
-library(tidyverse)
+* library(tidyverse)
-library(rvest)
+* library(rvest)
-library(RColorBrewer)
+* library(RColorBrewer)
-library(tidytext)
+* library(tidytext)
-library(knitr)
+* library(knitr)
-library(downloader)
+* library(downloader)
-library(here)
+* library(here)
-library(topicmodels)
+* library(topicmodels)
-library(furrr)
+* library(furrr)
-library(textrecipes)
+* library(textrecipes)

-### Overview of the assignment:
+### Overview:

-This assignment entailed me importing and cleaning a data set containing hate speech posted to Twitter.
+In this working project, I analyzed topic patterns in hate speech data taken from Twitter.
 Using Latent Dirichlet allocation, I modeled the topics present in posts that were coded as hate speech.
-I then visualized 36 of those topics, interpreted the topics, and finally analyzed the patterns those topics represent.
+I then visualized 36 of those topics, interpreted the topics, and finally came to concluions about patterns in the topics represent.
 I plan to return to this analysis at a later date.

 Note: The scripts in the pull request are not needed to replicate this analysis.
 Simply run the .Rmd.
 I used them initially for coding (I prefer the interface) and include them as a matter of practice.